Hebrew Names That Are Not Angels

 3Modern symbolismPrevents softening the name into comfort language

 A name can be important without being comforting.
-Azazel is one of the best examples of why KTA should answer search interest without becoming fear-based or flattening difficult traditions.
+Azazel is one of the best examples of why this guide answers search interest without becoming fear-based or flattening difficult traditions.

 The restraint here is also pastoral.
-The article should not leave readers with the impression that Azazel is a cozy guardian profile simply because the name appears in an angel-name conversation.
+The guide does not need to leave readers with the impression that Azazel is a cozy guardian profile simply because the name appears in an angel-name conversation.

 Anael and Azrael: later traditions need later labels